cacttus/TestSilkNet/README.md

 ## Install .NET 6 for Linux
 https://docs.microsoft.com/en-us/dotnet/core/install/linux

-## Run - VSCode
+## How to Build/Run - VSCode
-* Install the following extensions
+1. Install the following extensions
   * C#
   * OmniSharp

-F5 (Tasks.json is already configured to build for .Net6)
+2. F5 (Tasks.json is already configured to build for .Net6)

-## Run - Terminal
+## How to Build/Run - Terminal

-Navigate to project folder
+1. Navigate to project folder

-dotnet run
+2. dotnet run